hogilkim/ShabroadAlphaTest/README.md

         1. implement ControlledAccordian from Material-ui
         2. pass program details to ControlledAccordian Now, when user goes into the AcademyDetails page, they will be able to see program details.

+August 23:
+    academy schema has description in html format. in AcademyDetails page, it can now show description in html.